irrfannazir/exdson-base-works/README.md

 # Exdson Compiler

 ## Overview
-Exdson (Excelon Data Structure Object Notation) is a new programming language to handle Data Structure with Function-Oriented Syntax.
-This Open-source Compiler translates Exdson code into C, compiles it, and executes the resulting program.
-This conversion will give an idea to developers how the program is executed.
-We can update the compiler by implementing your syntax.
+Exdson (Excelon Data Structure Object Notation) is a programming language to handle Data Structure with Function-Oriented Syntax.
+This Open-source Compiler translates Exdson code into C, compiles it.
+You can update the compiler by implementing your syntax.

-## Features
-- Self-Updating Software: There is another .c file to update the compiler.
-This allows you to implement the your own creative syntax.

 ## Installation
 1. Clone the repository: